-Step back in time to a time of glamour, relaxed pace of life and graceful elegance.
+Step back in time to a time of glamour, relaxed pace of life and graceful elegance with this inspired editorial at Nurstead Court.
 I love Downton Abbey and everything it symbolises!
 The old world way of doing things, the unhurried pace of life and above all the family saga that sat right at the heart of the classic drama reminds us so much of what happens in our modern day families.
 I think that’s what has endeared the show to millions around the world, myself included.

 It is from this much loved drama that I took my inspiration from to design this garden party wedding editorial.
 The Grantham clan always celebrated in style so I went about carefully selecting the wedding suppliers and key pieces for the shoot to get the feel of and reflect some of the style that the show is known for whilst still keeping it modern.